Mya (singer): 2008–2013: Sugar & Spice, Beauty & the Streets and K.I.S.S. (Keep It Sexy & Simple)

-In 2009, Mya had a supporting role in the comedy drama indie film Bottleworld.
+In 2009, Mýa had a supporting role in the comedy drama indie film Bottleworld.
 It featured an ensemble cast of Anna Camp, Christopher Denham and Scott Wilson.
-Looking to release more new music, Mya signed a deal with Young Empire Music Group, and released her first mixtape called Beauty & The Streets Vol.1.
+Looking to release more new music, Mýa signed a deal with Young Empire Music Group, and released her first mixtape called Beauty & The Streets Vol.1.
 It debuted and peaked at number 55 on Billboard's US Top R&B/Hip-Hop Albums.
-In fall 2009, Mya appeared as a contestant on season nine of the ABC reality show Dancing with the Stars, partnered with professional dancer Dmitry Chaplin.
+In fall 2009, Mýa appeared as a contestant on season nine of the ABC reality show Dancing with the Stars, partnered with professional dancer Dmitry Chaplin.
 One of the show's frontrunners throughout the entire competition, she danced on a sprained ankle for the last five weeks and ultimately placed second behind singer Donny Osmond.
-In 2010, Mya was invited to be a featured guest vocalist on the number-one hit remake "We Are the World 25 for Haiti".
+In 2010, Mýa was invited to be a featured guest vocalist on the number-one hit remake "We Are the World 25 for Haiti".
 She appeared in The Penthouse, starring Rider Strong.
 The sex comedy earned largely negative reviews.

 In early 2011, she appeared on French DJ and record producer Cedric Gervais's single "Love Is the Answer".
-Following the collaboration with Cedric Gervais, Mya released the solo single "Fabulous Life", which served as the first single from the Japanese version of her sixth studio album titled K.I.S.S.
+Following the collaboration with Cedric Gervais, Mýa released the solo single "Fabulous Life", which served as the first single from the Japanese version of her sixth studio album titled K.I.S.S.
 (Keep It Sexy & Simple), released in April 2011 in Japan.
 Production on the project was primarily handled by Cleveland native producer Young Yonny with additional contributions from Japanese musicians Jeff Miyahara and Daisuke Imai, Chuck Harmony and longtime collaborators Carvin & Ivan.
-As with Sugar & Spice, Mya took full creative control of the album and lent a hand in the songwriting process, co-writing and executive producing.
+As with Sugar & Spice, Mýa took full creative control of the album and lent a hand in the songwriting process, cowriting and executive producing.
 The album debuted at number 72 on the Oricon Albums Chart.
 A US version of K.I.S.S.
 (Keep It Sexy & Simple), featuring several new recordings, was released in December 2011 via iTunes, with up-tempo track "Earthquake" featuring Trina serving as the album's lead single.
 It debuted and peaked at number 74 on the US Top R&B/Hip-Hop Albums.